BrenoBaiardi/framework-level/README.md

 ## Challenge Description

-The objective of this challenge is to implement Cucumber steps to develop automatic functional tests on both browser and a web service.
+The objective of this challenge is to implement Cucumber steps to develop automatic functional tests on both browser, and a web service.
 It is also expected that the candidate is able to understand unit testing and develop some JAVA methods.
 First, perform some exploratory tests in the following